The Value of AI in Manufacturing

 Using various pre-trained object detection models to detect people and other commonly used objects (not industrial), ThingTrax created a pipeline of the AI model to achieve calculation of dwell time, PPE detection, and other manufacturing-related needs.
 The results highlighted our human detection and tracking model ran with almost 70% accuracy.

 Manufacturing companies regularly incur high costs for employing monitoring operators, and quality assurance and support staff.
-ThingTrax’s use of AI, machine vision and deep learning allows for analysis of real-time production data and historical data to make production planning more accurate and real.
-This valuable insight helps manufacturers produce more orders per machine, deliver goods on time, improve quality and ensure the safety of workers – without the need for specialised staff.
+ThingTrax’s use of AI, machine vision, and deep learning allow for analysis of real-time production data and historical data to make production planning more accurate and real.
+This valuable insight helps manufacturers produce more orders per machine, deliver goods on time, improve quality, and ensure the safety of workers – without the need for specialised staff.

 AI provides an array of cost-savings to manufacturing, ensuring that investment is well rewarded.
 For example, fines for manufacturers have drastically risen in recent years.
 The total sum collected in fines from 1st February 2016 to 31st January 2017 was £22,781,021.23, with an average fine standing at £157,110.49.
 Since AI is more effective than human counterparts at reducing compliance costs, the use of FSVS can help companies avert such fines.